Xetibo/ReSet-Doc/sections/projects.typ

 are compared.

-Important to note, for this section, each application will be evaluated with their default dark theme.
+Important to note, for this section, each application will be evaluated with its default dark theme.
 For GTK applications, the libadwaita dark theme will be used.
 For QT applications, the breeze dark theme will be used, configured via the QT_QPA_PLATFORMTHEME=gnome environment flag.